Prices from £17.95

 The affected area should be clean and dry before applying the medicine.

-Apply aciclovir cream 5 times a day at 4 hour intervals, for 5 days.
+Apply aciclovir cream 5 times a day, leaving 4 hours between doses, for 5 days.

-If there are no improvements after 5 days, the medicine can be used for a further 5 days, after which users should contact a doctor.
+If there are no improvements after 5 days, the medicine can be used for a further 5 days.
+If there is no improvement in your symptoms after 10 days of using aciclovir cream, stop using the cream and speak to your doctor.

 All medicines carry the risk of side effects, though not everybody experiences them.